Is two-step verification the same as two-factor authentication?

 What if I no longer have access to any of my trusted devices?

-If you can't access any of your trusted devices, you can still access your account using your password and Recovery Key.
-You should then verify a new trusted device as soon as possible.
+If you can't access any of your trusted devices, you can still access your account using your password and Recovery Key, or with your password and SMS-capable phone number.
+You should then verify a new trusted device as soon as possible using the steps below.

 Why was I asked to wait before setting up two-step verification?